selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

 date:   2023-05-10 19:49:26 +0200
 categories: jekyll update
 ---
-Ok the title could be confusing, because at this time, there is still a lot to do to get a new Salesforce Inspector.
+Ok, the title could be confusing because, at this time, there is still a lot to do to get a new Salesforce Inspector.
 But I am proud of this development because it handles data upsert really well, and I know that It has some room for improvement!

 ![Uploading CSV Files](/Images/jian-yang-new-internet.jpg)

 <h3>Step 1: HTML</h3>
 This part will be the skeleton of our LWC.
 It's completed now, but the important here is that the components I am using are simply: a lightning combobox as a picklist, a lightning file upload to handle the file uploadings, and a lightning button to allow the user to click on "Upsert records".
-We will simply use these elements from javascript to get(or give, following the case) some informations.
+We will simply use these elements from javascript to get(or give, following the case) some information.
 These elements will be inside a Lightning card, but this is just for presentation purposes.
 And we also use SLDS classes to give our Lightning Web Component a more attractive appearance.

 {% highlight html %}
 <template>